EvgeniiTitov/coding-practice/coding_practice/sample_problems/README.md

 ---
 #### To remember:

+- Whenever you want to sort something to get access to 1 or more smallest/largest items consider using heap.
+Heapify is O(N) in place while pushing/popping is O(log N), which is much better than sorting O(N log N)

 - Fine to pop off elements from an array in a loop as long as you: a) keep track of its length yourself OR b) recalculate its length len(arr) every iter to know when to break off the WHILE loop